These healthy cookies are perfect for a special snack or dessert to share. (This recipe was updated in August 2019 to streamline the process.)

 - 1 egg

-- 2 tablespoons melted coconut oil (or peanut, almond, or sunflower seed butter)
+- 2 tablespoons melted coconut oil (or melted and slightly cooled butter)

 - 1 tablespoon honey or maple syrup